jocrag/DocuSign-eSignature-SDK/PHP/InsuranceCo/Readme.txt

 OverView:

-This project is an example of using the DocuSign webservice client in a web application.
+This project an example of using the DocuSign webservice / DocuSign Credential webservice in a web application.
 This example demonstrates the following:
+•	account login
+•	template retrieving / saving
 •	envelope creation / sending
 •	signing / sending envelopes via DocuSign web interface
 •	confirmation of sign status